 DiLaura, a 2013 alum of the University of Michigan, spent the past season as the volunteer assistant at his alma mater.
 While at Michigan, he worked with the Wolverine’s catchers and assisted with the hitters.
 Michigan posted a 33-21 record in 2018.
 This past fall he served as an assistant coach at Xavier where he worked with the hitters and the infielders.

 Montgomery enters her 10th season as the Director of Baseball Operations.
 She is responsible for all the administrative aspects of the program, including travel, meals and accommodations.
 She is also responsible for handling the Diamond Club and overseeing the First Pitch Banquet.
 Along with that, she serves as the Community Service director and the liaison between umpires and the visiting teams.

 “Meredith has been a tremendous addition to our program,” said Schlossnagle.
 “She has a great love and passion for TCU and her organizational and interpersonal skills are off the chart.
 We are very fortunate to have her heading up all administrative aspects of our program.”

-A native of Olney, Texas, Montgomery spent the past four years working in the media relations department.
-In her time with the department, Montgomery assisted at all home events, including football, basketball and baseball
+A native of Olney, Texas, Montgomery spent four years working in the media relations department while obtaining her undergraduate degree.
+In her time with the department, Montgomery assisted at all home events, including football, basketball and baseball.